-- Overview: It gives summery of interactions you are tracking.
+- Overview: It gives a summary of the interactions you are tracking.
 These are tracked based on the event tracking code you set up.

-- Top Events: It shows report about the events with the most interaction.
+- Top Events: It shows a report about the events with the most interaction.

 - Pages: This report shows you the top pages where visitors interact with your events.

 - Events Flow: It shows the path visitors take when they interact with your event.

 The Conversions section of Google Analytics is all about understanding how people convert on your website, which is essential to improving your conversion rate.
 It is reported whenever a user completes a goal or makes a purchase during a session.
 Each goal will report a maximum of one conversion per session, while every transaction is reported.